-If your child decides not to go college, you can transfer the account to a new beneficiary as long as he or she is a relative of the original beneficiary.
+If your child decides not to go to college, you can transfer the account to a new beneficiary as long as he or she is a relative of the original beneficiary.

-If your student receives a scholarship, you can withdraw up to the amount of the scholarship without a 10% federal penalty.
+If your student receives a scholarship, you can withdraw up to the amount of the scholarship without receiving a 10% federal penalty.